Abortion Laws in Uruguay

 Abortions are free of charge in Uruguay, although in private health providers, studies required (at least one echography and a beta-hCG level test) may have some cost.
 This varies depending on providers and isn’t regulated.

-What are the legal and safe drugs available?
+What are the legal and safe abortion drugs available in Uruguay?

 - Mifepristone (Mifeprex) plus misoprostol

-Can I buy abortion pills at a pharmacy?
+Can I buy abortion pills at a pharmacy in Uruguay?

-Although misoprostol can be acquired at pharmacies, it’s only sold if prescribed by a gastroenterologist.
+Although misoprostol can be acquired at pharmacies in Uruguay, it’s only sold if prescribed by a gastroenterologist.
 Abortion pills are provided by abortion services only.

 Not legally.
 Several clandestine sites have been closed since the VTP law.

-Who can I contact for additional information and support?
+Who can I contact for additional abortion information and support in Uruguay?

 - Mujer y Salud en Uruguay – MYSU: A feminist NGO defending sexual and reproductive rights.